viktoriamalyasova/malyasova.github.io/_posts/2020-09-06-selection-problem-heap.markdown

             heapq.heappush(s, (x[2*ind+2], 2*ind+2))
     return -s[0][0]
 {%endhighlight%}
-This algorithm takes $$O(n + k\log k)$$ time, and $$O(n + k)$$ additional space if we're not allowed to modify the given array.
+This algorithm takes $$O(n + k\log k)$$ time, and $$O(n + k)$$ additional space if we are not allowed to modify the given array.
 Which one is faster depends on values of k and n, and on constants in the big O. For Leetcode challenge, the first one was faster.

 The second algorithm was proposed by Frederickson as a first step to his more complicated algorithm that can select a kth element from a heap in $$O(k)$$ time[2].
+Using Frederickson's algorithm, we could solve the selection problem in O(n+k) time.
-While it has theoretical significance (it is the asymptotically optimal algorithm for selecting kth element from a heap), Frederickson's algorithm is rarely (if ever?) used in practice since, as we'll see in the [next post]({% post_url 2020-09-13-selection-problem-quickselect %}), selecting the kth element from an array can be done in $$O(n)$$ worst-case time.
+That would be an overly complicated and suboptimal solution to the problem, though, because in the [next post]({% post_url 2020-09-13-selection-problem-quickselect %}) we will see that selecting the kth element from an array can be done in $$O(n)$$ worst-case time.

 Resources: